dmsi-io/gha-k8s-namespace/README.md

       TLD: ${{ secrets.TOP_LEVEL_DOMAIN }}
 ```

 > It is recommended to leave the if statement on this step to only run this action on creation of new branches.
-However, this action is not destructive in nature an could be run on every commit.
+However, this action is not destructive in nature and could be run on every commit.

 ### Optional inputs